-Don’t expect any problems leaving or returning to the U.S. very few people are ever questioned about their trip to Cuba or their general license.
-You can read about what our travelers have experienced in their own words.
-If these rules start being enforced it will be done by the Office of Foreign Assets Control after you are back home, not by Customs and Border Patrol.
-The punishment for violation, which hasn’t been levied in many years, is a fine.
-You will not be prohibited from entering the US, put in jail, or have your passport revoked.
+Don’t expect any problems leaving or returning to the United States; few people are ever questioned about their trip to Cuba or their general license.
+You can read about what our travellers have experienced in their own words.
+If these rules start being enforced, it will be done by the Office of Foreign Assets Control after you are back home, not by Customs and Border Patrol.
+The punishment for violation, which hasn’t been levied in many years, is usually a fine.
+There is no need to worry that you will be prohibited from entering the US, put in jail, or have your passport revoked.

 General License for People to People (P2P) (515.565 b)

 This category is a subset of the general license for Educational Activities (515.565) to allow for non-academic educational travel.
-People to People (515.565b) was eliminated by Trump but brought back by Biden in May 2022.
-However, we believe that SCP still remains a better category so we only offer P2P tours on private or custom tours.
+Individual People to People travel (515.565b) was eliminated by Trump but group people to people travel was brought back by Biden in May 2022.
+However, we believe that SCP remains a better category so we only offer P2P tours on private or custom tours.

 Legal Cuba Travel for Cruise Passengers

 As of June 5, 2019 cruise travel from US to Cuba is no longer permitted.
 If you are on a Cuba cruise with a foreign company, we suggest our excellent Havana day tours to help you meet SCP requirements.